ROBERT E. FALLON

 Richard A. Wing, ph.d.

-Dr. Wing serves the Phosplatin team as director of research and operations, responsible for supporting the management of the company's clinical and translational research and operations, along with its supply chain management.
+Dr. Wing serves the Phosplatin team as Vice President of research and operations, responsible for supporting the management of the company's clinical and translational research and operations, along with its supply chain management.
 He was previously a post-doctoral fellow at rockefeller university, and most recently served as associate consultant at defined health, a boutique life sciences consultancy.

 He earned a b.s. degree summa cum laude from vassar college, and his ph.d. in biochemistry from yale university.